CUH Logo

 What is a PET-CT scan?

-PET-CT (Positron Emission Tomography and Computerised Tomography) is a scanning method that allows us to see how organs are working.
+PET-CT (Positron Emission Tomography and Computed Tomography) is a scanning method that allows us to see how organs are working.
 PET-CT helps us identify organs or tissues that are not working normally.
 The body is imaged following the injection of a radioactive tracer.
 The most commonly used pharmaceutical in PET is Fluorine-18 fluorodeoxyglucose (FDG), a slightly radioactive form of sugar.
 This provides important information about many conditions affecting different organs and the images allow your doctor to plan your treatment more effectively.

-Please call us on 01223 349222 to inform us if you:
+Please contact us in advance on 01223 349222 if you:

 • have had or are expecting chemotherapy within three weeks of your appointment